Three weeks in the Olympics, the San Juan Islands, and the Cascades.

 Sometimes you’re hungry for adventure.
 For new landscapes, for new activities, for new friends.
 Sometimes you want to do more, see more, experience more.

 Northwest Expedition offers you all this.
-Hiking, backpacking, sea kayaking and rafting.
-A beautiful and varied landscape, a small group—just 10 kids and two great Overland leaders.
+Hiking, backpacking, and sea kayaking.
+A beautiful and varied landscape, a small group — just 10 kids and two great Overland leaders.

-The landscape, in particular, is amazing.
-There’s no other word for it: (1) Olympic National Park: beaches, rain forests, waterfalls, tide pools; (2) the San Juan Islands: hundreds of islands, dozens of harbors; (3) North Cascades: big mountains, breathtaking valleys; and (4) the Wenatchee River: exciting rapids, beautiful calm stretches.
+The landscape is amazing.
+There’s no other word for it.
+Olympic National Park: beaches, rain forests, waterfalls, tide pools; the San Juan Islands: hundreds of islands, dozens of harbors; North Cascades: big mountains, breathtaking valleys.

 But here’s the thing: Northwest Expedition is more than just the sum of its parts.
 Because it’s an Overland trip, there’s a spirit that infuses every day and every activity.
 It’s not just seeing these places and doing these things, it’s about the people you’re with and the friendships that grow as the group makes discoveries and becomes close.

 If you’re hungry for adventure, join us.
 Northwest Expedition might just satisfy that hunger, then give you more, much more than you ever imagined a summer experience could.